Circular Economy Green Deal

 5. Renewing food system

-The areas of change are divided into action areas that are described in the Circular Economy Green Deal package.
+The transformation themes are divided into action areas that are described in the Circular Economy Green Deal package.

 In the commitment process